j-d1zzy/python_lessons/Free_Code_Camp/fun_df_tasks.md

 # Tasks

 ## 1. Dwarf Class Definition

 Create a Dwarf class.
 Each Dwarf should have a name, profession, and a happiness level.
 Allow these to be set during initialization and retrieved via methods.
 For extra complexity, add a method that allows you to change a Dwarf's profession.

-- I'll start on this task.

 ## 2. Dwarf Generator